SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/outlier.md

 For example, you could detect failed logins by user.
-To do so, you would want to understand whether any user account, individually, has experienced a strange amount of failed logins, not whether we’ve seen some spike in the average or total amount of failed logins across all users.
+To do so, you would want to understand whether any user account, individually, has experienced a strange amount of failed logins, not whether we have seen some spike in the average or total amount of failed logins across all users.
 The latter may be useful, but with hundreds or thousands of users (entities), a spike in failed logins may get lost in the noise of a